Skip to content

 The tangential magnetic flux condition is a boundary condition which enforces the magnetic flux density \(\tilde{\mathbf{B}}\) to be tangential to the boundary by imposing

 This condition is usually required for boundaries where current enters or leaves the domain.
-Specifically, when an Excitation Coil is defined with an open coil the ports require to have a tangential magnetic flux boundary condition assigned.
+Specifically, when an Excitation Coil is defined as an open coil, the ports must have a tangential magnetic flux boundary condition assigned.